timdatapro/claude-code-for-data-analysts/README.md

 **A hands-on simulator course.
 No videos.
 Everything inside Claude Code.**

-You show up for your first day at EVE Health — a healthcare analytics company.
+You show up for your first day at EVE Health, a healthcare analytics company.
 Your manager pings you on Slack: *"Figure out the product before tomorrow's review."* And you do.
 You write SQL, analyze data in pandas, investigate anomalies, build dashboards, and present to leadership.

 You don't watch.
 You work.